Positive temperature versions of two theorems on first-passage percolation: Introduction

 These conjectures are closely related to the corresponding conjectures for first-passage percolation.
 In fact, $\rho$ is a positive-temperature counterpart of the (site) first-passage percolation metric corresponding to $\omega = \log(1+V)$; we refer to Zerner \cite[Section~3]{Z} for a more elaborate discussion of this connection.

-The rigorous understanding of fluctuations in dimension $d \geq 2$ is for now confined to a handful of integrable models (see Corwin \cite{C} for a review); extending it beyond this class remains a major open problem.
-We refer to the works of Chatterjee \cite{Ch} and Auffinger--Damron \cite{AD1,AD} for some recent results.
+The rigorous understanding of random metric fluctuations in dimension $d \geq 2$ is for now confined to a handful of (two-dimensional) integrable models, where $\chi = 1/3$ (see Corwin \cite{C} for a review), and to several weak-disorder models in dimension $d \geq 4$, for which $\chi = 0$ (see Imbrie and Spencer \cite{IS}, and Bolthausen \cite{Bolt}).

+It is a major problem to find the value of the exponent $\chi$ beyond these two classes of models.
+We refer to the works of Chatterjee \cite{Ch} and Auffinger--Damron \cite{AD1,AD} for some recent results (in arbitrary dimension) establishing a connection between the fluctuation exponent $\chi$ and the wandering exponent $\xi$ describing transversal fluctuations of the geodesics.

-Here we carry out a much more modest task: verifying that the bounds on the fluctuations in (bond) first-passage parcolation due to Talagrand \cite{T} and Benjamini--Kalai--Schramm \cite{BKS} are also valid for the random matric (\ref{eq:def.rho}).
+Here we carry out a much more modest task: verifying that the upper bounds on the fluctuations in (bond) first-passage percolation due to Talagrand \cite{T} and Benjamini--Kalai--Schramm \cite{BKS} are also valid for the random metric (\ref{eq:def.rho}).
 Zerner's bound (\ref{eq:z}) is a positive-temperature counterpart of Kesten's estimate \cite{K}.
 Kesten showed that the (bond) first-passage percolation $\rho_\text{FPP}$ satisfies

 furthermore, if the underlying random variables have exponential tails, then so does $(\rho_\text{FPP}(x) - \mathbb{E}\rho_\text{FPP}(x)) / \sqrt{\|x\|}$.
 Talagrand improved the tail bound to

 Benjamini, Kalai, and Schramm \cite{BKS} proved, in dimension $d \geq 2$, the sublinear bound